virtio-win/virtio-win.github.io/Development/Using-DMA-in-Virtio-Wdf-drivers.md

 ## Initialization

-No special initialization for DMA operations.
-When the driver calls VirtIOWdfInitialize (typically from EvtDevicePrepareHardware procedure) the library initializes also WDFDMAENABLER object for the device.
-The library uses it during device lifecycle for DMA operations.
+The driver should call ``VirtIOWdfInitialize`` (typically from ``EvtDevicePrepareHardware`` procedure).
+The library will initialize WDFDMAENABLER object for the device.
+The library will use it during device lifecycle for DMA operations.

 ## Clean-up:

-No special clean-up for DMA operations.
-When the driver calls VirtIOWdfShutdown (typically from EvtDeviceReleaseHardware) the library destroys also WDFDMAENABLER object
+The driver should call ``VirtIOWdfShutdown`` (typically from ``EvtDeviceReleaseHardware``).
+The library will destroy the WDFDMAENABLER object.

 ## Allocation of contiguous memory buffer suitable for DMA transfer

+``void *VirtIOWdfDeviceAllocDmaMemory(VirtIODevice *vdev, size_t size, ULONG groupTag)``

 Use this method of allocation when you need memory blocks of one or more 4K pages

-``void *VirtIOWdfDeviceAllocDmaMemory(VirtIODevice *vdev, size_t size, ULONG groupTag)``

 **size** - block size to allocate